 - Amorphous Content

-- Lattice Parameter
+- Lattice Parameters

 - Cell Refinement

-XRD can often answer the following questions:
+XRD can often answer the following questions

-- Is the belite and alite content of my cement
+- Is the belite and alite content of my cement typical or abnormal?

 - Are contaminants in my cementitious material?